hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

 4. add parameter `<existing method> <name> <type>` - creates a parameter with the given name and type.
 This requires a method to exist in order to work
     * Example: `add parameter eat food String`

-5. add relationship `<existing class name> <different existing class name>` - creates a relationship between two existing classes.
+5. add relationship `<existing class name> <different existing class name> <Type>` - creates a relationship between two existing classes.
-    * Example: `add relationship Apple Banana`
+    * Example: `add relationship Apple Banana Aggregation`
 ---
 ## Remove Commands
-* Please make sure to read CLI Usage before reading this section.
+* Please make sure to read CLI Introduction before reading this section.
 * These commands remove things in the editor.

-1. remove class - removes the class that is currently set These commands remove things in the editor.
+1. remove class `<name>` - removes the class that is currently set These commands remove things in the editor.
+    * Example: `remove class Apple`

 2. remove method `<name>` - removes a method with the given name
    * Example: `remove method method1`